Overview

 - Load test with real payload shapes from production

-Example targets
+Example destinations

 https://api.myapp.com/webhooks/stripe